 Crowded Fire’s Ignite Fund provides grants for professional development workshops and training opportunities, to purchase design tools and equipment, and to strengthen the economic sustainability of an arts practice.

-- The earliest start date for granted activities is September 1, 2018, with completion of activities by July 1, 2019 of the following year.
+- The earliest start date for granted activities is September 1, 2022, with completion of activities by September 1, 2023.

 ELIGIBILITY & CRITERIA

 ONGOING PANDEMIC SHIFTS FOR 2022:

 - Smaller grants so that we can support more individuals

 - Looser requirements around residency (though a commitment to the Bay Area still needs to be demonstrated)

 - Reminder that these grants can be used to strengthen your economic stability

 Applications will be reviewed by a panel composed of local theater designers, technicians, and/or community members, as well as Crowded Fire staff members.
 Panelists will review eligible proposals and select recipients based on the information provided in your application by using the following selection criteria:

 - Designers and technicians practicing in the following areas will be considered: scenic, lights, sound, costumes, props, projection, video, puppetry, and stage management.

 - All applicants must demonstrate a proof of commitment to the Bay Area.
 In past years this was proof of working on four local, Bay Area theater productions in the last two calendar years; this year, it could be a short statement sharing your previous residency or future plans/commitment.